Op3nPinball/BirdWatcherTutorial/docs/HowToUse.md

 ### PowerShell Commands

-I will ocastionally show some commands to run.
+I will occasionally show some commands to run.
 They are intended to be run from the root project directory.
 I have not at all been careful about my toolchain, and you might not be able to run these commands because you are missing things I have installed on my machine.
 I should probably create a docker container for the toolchain and then we could all be consistent, but that isn't going to happen.

 {: .filename }
 Powershell